bundesverfassung-oesterreich/.github/profile/README.md

 7. The resulting data get published via [a dedicated repo](https://github.com/bundesverfassung-oesterreich/bv-static).
 All files from the automated transkribus export are getting published, but if the corresponding file is allready present in the [repo only containing the manually corrected files](https://github.com/bundesverfassung-oesterreich/bv-working-data) the latter is used as source assuming it provides the better data quality.

+### General Texts
+General texts such as introductions etc. are written in docx format, uploaded to google-docs, transformed to xml and then published on the page via a [dedicated repo](https://github.com/bundesverfassung-oesterreich/bv-website-text-parser).

+### Editors' commentarys
+Editors' commentarys providing insights into document genesis, historical significance and juristic implications are going to be written as docx and transformed to xml [via a dedicated repository](https://github.com/bundesverfassung-oesterreich/bv-kelsendotx-parser).

 ### Schema and Framework
 All the data and most of the workflows are in the according repository.
 However some of the values in the dropdowns of author-mode (ids etc.) are provided via the schema (closed value lists for attributes).
 There is a [workflow in bv-entities](https://github.com/bundesverfassung-oesterreich/bv-entities/actions/workflows/update_schema.yml) to fetch the current metadata from baserow and trigger the generation of the schema (and thus update the closed value lists) with these new data.
 If the framework is changed a new version is automatically generated an distributed via gh-pages.
 If users have issue accessing the update, it can be triggered manually, via the help-submenu in Oxygen.

 ### Noske
 There is a [small repo](https://github.com/bundesverfassung-oesterreich/bv-noske), containing a bunch of scripts to build and deploy a noske container to provide the data as corpus [a noske instance](https://bvg-main.acdh-dev.oeaw.ac.at/crystal/#open).